High Court of Australia: Original jurisdiction

-Its original jurisdiction is determined by section 75 and 76 of Australia's constitution.
+Its original jurisdiction is determined by sections 75 and 76 of Australia's Constitution.
 Section 75 confers original jurisdiction in all matters:

 Section 76 provides that Parliament may confer original jurisdiction in relation to matters:

-Constitutional matters, referred to in section 76(i), have been conferred to the High Court by section 30 of the Judiciary Act 1903.
-Whilst it may seem that the inclusion of constitutional matters in section 76 means that the High Court's original jurisdiction regarding constitutional matters could be removed; In practice, section 75(iii) (suing the Commonwealth) and section 75(iv) (conflicts between states) are broad enough that many constitutional matters would still be within jurisdiction.
-The original constitutional jurisdiction of the High Court is now well established: the Australian Law Reform Commission has described the inclusion of constitutional matters in section 76 rather than section 75 as "an odd fact of history."
+Constitutional matters, referred to in section 76(i), were conferred on the High Court by section 30 of the Judiciary Act 1903.
+While the conferral of constitutional matters might be removed by amending the Judiciary Act, section 75(iii) (suing the Commonwealth) and section 75(iv) (conflicts between states) are broad enough that many constitutional matters would still be within original jurisdiction.
+The original constitutional jurisdiction of the High Court is now well established; the Australian Law Reform Commission has described the reference to constitutional matters in section 76 rather than in section 75 as "an odd fact of history".
 The 1998 Constitutional Convention recommended an amendment to the constitution to prevent the possibility of the jurisdiction being removed by Parliament.
-Failure to proceed on this issue suggests that it was considered highly unlikely that Parliament would ever take this step.

-The word 'matter' in section 75 and section 76 has been understood to mean that the High Court is unable to give merely advisory opinions.
+The word "matter" in sections 75 and 76 has been understood to mean that the High Court is unable to give advisory opinions.

 Appellate jurisdiction

-The court is empowered by section 73 of the Constitution to hear appeals from the Supreme Courts of the States and Territories; as well as any court exercising federal jurisdiction.
+The court is empowered by section 73 of the Constitution to hear appeals from the supreme courts of the states and territories; as well as any court exercising federal jurisdiction.
 It may also hear appeals of decisions made in an exercise of its own original jurisdiction.

-The High Court's appellate jurisdiction is limited by the Judiciary Act, which requires 'special leave' to be granted before the hearing of an appeal.
+The High Court's appellate jurisdiction is limited by the Judiciary Act, which requires special leave to be granted before the hearing of an appeal.
 Special leave may only be granted where a question of law is raised which is of public importance, involves a conflict between courts or "is in the interests of the administration of justice".

-Special leave hearings are typically presided over by a panel of two or three justices of the High Court.
-Parties are typically limited to an oral submission of 20 minutes, in addition to any written submissions.
+Since November 2023, the High Court has adopted the practice of deciding the majority of special leave applications on the basis of written submissions only.
+In adopting this practice, the High Court also made the decision to publish decisions in special leave applications on its public website rather than in open court.